-If you or your partner has recently had a child, you may be eligible to receive parental allowance (Elterngeld).
+If you or your partner has recently had a child, you may be eligible to receive the parental allowance in Germany (Elterngeld).
 This benefit, funded by the German social security system, is given to all new parents to cushion the loss of earnings caused by the birth of a child.

 To encourage both parents to spend time with their new baby, the German federal government has adopted a Scandinavian-style policy whereby the entitlement to parental allowance can be shared between the child’s parents.
 The benefit therefore enables both you and your partner to take time off work to rest with your new child.